A-TrainStation/ShowcaseLeanTechniques/README.md

 If the currency unit is less than 1 (implying it's a coin), it converts the unit to cents, prints the count, and handles the pluralization of "cent" based on whether there's more than one cent.

-Step 5
+# Step 5
-	We have the output function.

-def output(change):
+We have the output function which will print out the correct change when the user enters any amount with up to 2 decimals. def output(change):
     for unit, count in change.items():
         if unit >= 1: